 Acromegaly literally means enlargement of the extremities of the body.
 The tumour in the pituitary gland secretes excess growth hormone and this leads to an increase in the size of the hands and feet, thickening of the skin and a change in the appearance of the face.
+Whilst in children too much growth hormone will result in gigantism where they become very tall, in adults, since the growth plates of the bones have fused, it leads to an increase in size of the hands and feet, and enlargement of the internal organs.
 Growth hormone also has effects on metabolism, so the patient might also have abnormally high glucose levels or diabetes mellitus.

 Acromegaly is usually caused by a benign tumour of the cells that make growth hormone in the pituitary gland.